BSVino/Blender/README.md

 user interaction that I want to preserve.
 My goals are not to make Blender behave exactly like Maya, but rather to make the interface more intuitive for new users coming from other tools.

+This source code tree fork hosted on Github is kept up to date with the latest stable release version of Blender found on their [Source Code Download Page](http://www.blender.org/download/source-code/).

 Goals
 -----